boazf/HttpUpdate/README.md

 # HttpUpdate
-Based on HTTPUpdate but it can use any class derived from Client. that is it you can update from Ethernet or WiFi.
+Based on HTTPUpdate but it can use any class derived from Client.
+That is, you can update using Ethernet or WiFi.